lachrymator/RF-Score/rescoring2/README.md

 * |RMSD8 = RMSDmin| = 9
 * |RMSD9 = RMSDmin| = 14

-Therefore, the % of complexes where the pose with lowest Vina score also has the lowest RMSD is 208 / 382 = 54%.
+Therefore, the % of complexes where the pose with the lowest Vina score also has the lowest RMSD is 208 / 382 = 54%.

 ## Schemes